Harmxn02/ML-Project/README.md

 ## TODO

-1. Actually finalize the project :)
-2. Check, double check and triple check for mistakes
-3. Reformat the code
-4. Adjust markdown sections of notebooks to be more clear
-5. Whitening the black box (explaining why models do certain things)
+1. Whitening the black box (explaining why models do certain things)

 ## Content of this repository